I spent too many years apologising for who I am.

 When I looked back over my life, I realised something else.

-I have always been drawn to the outsiders - children who were traumatised, struggling families, refugees I worked with as a community language teacher, AIDS patients and drug addicts when I did work experience as a social worker.
+I have always been drawn to the outsiders - vulnerable children, struggling families, displaced refugees, outcast AIDS patients and drug addicts.

 Back then, I didn't have the language for it yet.

 Once I understood neurodivergence, it all fell into place.
 I belong WITH them.
-I like to call them the misfits, and weirdos.
-Just like me.
+I like to call us the misfits, and weirdos.

 I know what it feels like to spend decades believing you were the problem.